 SCHOOL INCIDENT - Somerset County, 4/4/24 - Units were dispatched to North Star High School at 400 Ohio Street in Boswell Borough for an odor investigation on the second floor.
 EMS was initially sent for a syncopal episode.
 No unusual readings were found by fire personnel and all fire units cleared.
 EMS reported two more students with symptoms.
 The school was not evacuated.
 A total of seven students were transported to Somerset Hospital.
 Somerset Hospital reported several of the students had elevated Carboxyhemoglobin.
 The cause is usually caused by carbon monoxide (CO) being inhaled.
 Fire units were re-dispatched to recheck the building for CO.
 Fire personnel ran meters through the structure again.
 No readings were detected.
 Units later responded to the Somerset County Technology Center at 281 Technology Drive in Somerset Township for similar complaints from North Star High School students.
 EMS Command declared a mass casualty incident.
 A total of 93 students, all from North Star High School were having similar complaints from the earlier incident.
 UPMC Somerset and Conemaugh Hospitals were notified of the potential influx of patients.
-EMS Command reported that a total of 29 students were transported by EMS or bus and 10 students were transported to the hospital via POV from the Technology Center.
+EMS Command reported that a total of 29 students were transported by EMS or bus and 10 students were transported to the hospital via POV from the technology center.
 PA DEP and EPA's Environmental Response Team responded.
-Air monitoring is being conducted.
-The cause of the illness has not been determined and remains under investigation.
+Air monitoring was conducted.
 The final number of students transported to local hospitals was 30 students, and 11 went by private vehicle.
 All students have been released from the hospital.
+On 4/6/24, the EPA Environmental Response Team concluded their chemical and environmental testing and investigation and demobilized.
+The cause of the illness has not been determined and remains under investigation.